adempiere/adempiere-docker/README.md

 ### What's released so far

 * Dockerfile for an ADempiere image that connects to an external Postgresql container instance
-* compose file to start both the ADempiere instance and a PostgreSQL instance for ease of use
+* Dcoker compose file to start both the ADempiere instance and a PostgreSQL instance for ease of use

 ### Project's structure